There’s no way around it: we all experience stress.

 - Practice relaxation.
 Deep breathing, meditation and progressive muscle relaxation are good ways to calm yourself.
 Taking a break to refocus can have benefits beyond the immediate moment.

 - Exercise daily.
-Schedule time to walk outside, bike or join a dance class.
+Schedule time to walk outside, bike, dance, or practice yoga.
 Whatever you do, make sure it’s fun.
 Daily exercise naturally produces stress-relieving hormones in your body and improves your overall physical health.

 - Set aside time for yourself.
 Schedule something that makes you feel good.
-It might be reading a book, going to the movies, getting a massage or taking your dog for a walk.
+It might be reading a book, watching a movie, listening to music, taking a bath, or walking your dog around the neighborhood.

 - Eat well.
 Eating unprocessed foods, like whole grains, vegetables, and fresh fruit is the foundation for a healthy body and mind.
 Eating well can also help stabilize your mood.